b4surani/Cloud-Compluting-Mini-Project/README.md

 ## Curl Request

-* User can update its username by following curl request from the terminal.
-But the user has to provide correct email address to do so, this is not a secure way of updating username though.
+* User can update its username by using PUT request and delete a user account by DELETE request by following curl request from the terminal window.
+But the user has to provide correct email address to do so, though this is not a secure way of updating username or deleting a user.

 ```
 curl -i -H "Content-Type: application/json" -X PUT -d '{"email": "enter user email"}' http://localhost:5000/database=NewUsername
+curl -i -X DELETE http://3.81.40.139/database=enter user email
 ```